About the competition

 There is no entry fee.

-You should only include other people’s material/s (e.g. music, film and images) in your entry, if you have obtained permission from the owner of the material/s’ or met licensing requirements.
+You must have permission for any third-party content used.
+You should only include other people’s material/s (e.g. music, film and images) in your entry if you have obtained permission from the owner of the material/s’ or met licensing requirements.
 By submitting an entry that includes material owned by another third party, you are agreeing that you have obtained permission.
 Please note the Australian Taxation Office (ATO) may, at any time, request you provide evidence that demonstrates you have obtained permission from the owner of the material/s.
 Failure to do so may result in your entry being disqualified from the competition.

 Entries must not include branding, images, logos or government crests which are the property of or represent the ATO.
 For example, if a YouTube entry contains any part of the ATO logo, name or brand, or gives the impression that it is official in nature, the entry will be disqualified and we will request its removal or amendment.